 At Lowrey Parady, we specialize in the representation of employees.

-Mary Jo Lowrey, Sarah Parady, and Ben Lebsack are experienced advocates in matters involving discrimination based on sex, race, age, disability, sexual orientation, gender identity, or religion; retaliation for blowing the whistle or making protected workplace complaints; denial of medical leave; nonpayment of wages; breach of employment contracts; and tort claims.
+Mary Jo Lowrey, Sarah Parady, Ben Lebsack and Jacob Allen are experienced advocates in matters involving discrimination based on sex, race, age, disability, sexual orientation, gender identity, or religion; retaliation for blowing the whistle or making protected workplace complaints; denial of medical leave; nonpayment of wages; breach of employment contracts; and tort claims.

 We also handle civil rights matters for employees and other plaintiffs under Section 1983 and the state and federal Constitutions, as well as cases of discrimination in places of public accommodation.
-In addition, Partner Mary Jo Lowrey is an experienced advocate in family law matters including divorce and child custody.
+In addition, Partner Mary Jo Lowrey and Of Counsel Jacob Allen are experienced advocates in family law matters including divorce and child custody.

 Our attorneys have strong backgrounds in community service, public policy, and representation of people from all walks of life.
 Contact us today to learn whether we can help with your case.